-base on AI personal assistant for email.
+base on The world's best AI personal assistant for email.
 Open source app to help you reach inbox zero fast. [](https://www.getinboxzero.com)

 <p align="center">